 Here this is my reason to cry, here I have found my chance.
 A valid reason to request comfort.
 A fear you can see and measure.

-This electricity carries us to Matthew’s car where we enter and they play loud 90s rap
+This electricity carries us to Archer’s car where we enter and they play loud 90s rap

 andKatie rises like the moon, like the irrepressible sun, refusing to stay quiet, through the window and shouts at the tourists,